 My college Public Relations professor, Lars Kristiansen, always said – “Good PR is always timely PR.”
 His sentiments from 2010, as a freshman, couldn’t be truer in 2017.
 “What makes timely public relations so wonderful?” you might ask.
 Other than publicity, it creates new opportunities for brands to resonate with consumers, build or expand an audience, and build partnerships.

 Timely public relations comes in many different forms and situations.
 A journalist could need a quote or opinion from an expert, or a spokesperson may proactively offer a response to a big event in the news.
 Journalists, media and news stories provide countless PR opportunities, but most must be secured quickly before they disappear with the changing news cycle.
+If you’re looking for effective PR solutions for your mid-sized organization, contact Violet PR for more information on the services they can provide.

 Being public relations folk and working in an ever-changing media landscape, we stress to all our clients the importance of timely PR; Chacka Marketing, a digital marketing agency helping clients execute performance-based digital marketing campaigns, took this message to heart and capitalized.